jn3va/ESPHomeXTronicalWAVPlayer/README.md

-4) In esphome create a new device and paste in the example esp-wav-player.yaml code Update the passwords to match your configurtion Compile and upload
+4) In esphome create a new device and paste in the example esp-wav-player.yaml code

+    Update the passwords to match your configurtion

+    Compile and upload

-  You will get a switch that when activated will play the defined WAV.
+5) You will get a switch that when activated will play the defined WAV.
+The WAV only plays when the switch is turned on.
+Nothing is defined when the switch turns off.

 I use an Adafruit PAM8302 to interface to the speaker for added volume

-My configuration uses an ESP32 WROOM DEV board
+My configuration uses an ESP32 WROOM DEV board.
 Pinout connections as follows:

   GPIO25 -> A+ on the PAM8302